Incredible shrinking world of Bob Dylan

 It’s not that Bob Dylan doesn’t like his fans or their videos.
 His label Sony thinks it’s losing advertising money when we watch videos that they don’t control.

 Bob Dylan Just Like a Woman, posted by fan (since we posted this story, Sony had the YouTube video taken down.
-Here’s another version)

 “Vevo is a music video and entertainment website.
 It is owned by Sony Music Entertainment, Universal Music Group and Abu Dhabi Media Company.The service was launched officially on 8 December 2009.
 The video hosting for Vevo is provided by YouTube, with Google and Vevo sharing the advertising revenue.
 Vevo offers music videos from three of the four major record labels, Universal Music Group, Sony Music Entertainment and EMI.”

 “One of the reasons cited for the launch of Vevo is the competition that music videos have in the form of YouTube.
 Warner Music Group apparently removed its content from YouTube in March 2009 for this reason, but is said to be considering hosting its content on Vevo.
-The concept for the site is described as being a Hulu for music videos, with the goal being to attract more high-end advertisers.
-It is believed that some advertisers are ambivalent to hosting advertising on the YouTube site alongside user-generated video.”
+The concept for the site is described as Hulu for music videos, with the goal being to attract more high-end advertisers.
+It is believed that some advertisers are ambivalent to hosting advertising on the YouTube site along user-generated video.”
 Wikipedia

 Fan interest wanes

-New artists are building their fan base with sites like YouTube.
-As OK GO found, the switch to a label can put them on the outs with fans who are used to freely sharing.
-EMI Blocks OK GO videos – how dumb can that be?.
 In March of 2010, OK GO split with their label and formed Parachute Recordings.
 The reason was obvious.
 OK Go built their fan base with viral distribution on YouTube.
 EMI’s dumb move to end that was putting a big dent in OK Go’s popularity.
 Fans are worth more than labels in today’s music business.

 Fans like to share Dylan music and videos.
 It was a competitive pastime on YouTube posting Dylan music.
 The latest song and the old obscure songs were interesting to post and watch.